qyber-black/Code-MRSNet/README.md

 1. Clone the repository: `git clone https://qyber.black/MRIS/mrsnet.git`
 2. Navigate to the directory: `cd mrsnet`
-3. Update submodules: `git submodule init && git submodule update`
+3. Update submodules: `git -c submodule.data/model.update=none -c submodule.data/sim-spectra.update=none submodule update --init --recursive`.
+This excludes data/model and data/sim-spectra, which are not needed for the operation and they are very large.
+To include them you can omit the -c options for both submodules.
-6. Install the requirements (CPU or GPU):
-    1. MRSNet python3 requirements: `pip3 install -r requirements.txt` (GPU support requires [CUDA](https://developer.nvidia.com/cuda-zone): There's a good guide available [here](https://www.tensorflow.org/install/gpu))
+6. Install the requirements (CPU or GPU): `pip3 install -r requirements.txt` (GPU support requires [CUDA](https://developer.nvidia.com/cuda-zone): There's a good guide available [here](https://www.tensorflow.org/install/gpu))
-    2. Optionally, for PyGamma support `pip3 install -r requirements-pygamma.txt`
-7. Download the additional required data: `python3 setup.py`
+7. Download the additional required data: `python3 setup.py` (currenlty not needed as basis is in the data/basis git submodule!)

 Call `mrsnet.py --help` to get further information about all its sub-commands and `mrsnet.py COMMAND --help` for details for each sub-command.